 You will then see the following configuration section for the Webhook:

-Here, you are presented with your own Custom Webhook URL, which you will need to paste in the Outgoing Webhooks view on your Chameleon Dashboard.
-Here, you'll also determine which topics you want to send to Zapier and select an identifiable name for your webhook endpoint.
+Here, you are presented with your own Custom Webhook URL, which you will need to paste into the Outgoing Webhooks section on your Chameleon Dashboard.
+Click "Add webhook" and also pick which topics you want to send to Zapier and select an identifiable name for your webhook endpoint.